bletcher/pit_antenna_data_explorer/README.md

 5) In github on the settings/actions page, make sure `Github Actions` is selected in the source dropdopwn.
 6) Delete `./dist` from .gitignore.
 7) In the terminal, run `npm run build` to build the site in /dist
-8) Do normal commit/push cycle
+8) Do normal commit/push cycle.

 <hr>

 This is an [Observable Framework](https://observablehq.com/framework) project.
 To start the local preview server, run:

 ```